tteeoo/secprac-client/README.md

 ## License

-All files are licensed under the MIT License.
+All files are licensed under the MIT License, except for `data/FiraSans-Light.ttf`, whose license is located at `data/LICENSE-Fira`.